varkenvarken/Snap/documentation/Snap-User-Manual.md

 If enabled, a Ctrl-K shortcut will be added to the 3d-view that will start the interactive snap for the active object.

 This is off by default because not everybody likes adding all kinds of shortcuts.
-An alternative is adding the Snap operator to the quick menu by right-mouse clicking on the button in the Snap\! panel and selecting 'Add to Quick Favorite'.
+An alternative is adding the Snap operator to the quick menu by right-mouse clicking on the button in the Snap! panel and selecting 'Add to Quick Favorite'.

 ### Label Size, Shadow & Offset